 While the primary cues for azimuth are binaural, the primary cues for elevation are often said to be monaural.
 They stem from the fact that our outer ear or pinna acts like an acoustic antenna.
 Its resonant cavities amplify some frequencies, and its geometry leads to interference effects that attenuate other frequencies.
 Moreover, its frequency response is directionally dependent.

 Since the pinna is a more effective reflector for sounds coming from the front than for sounds from above, the resulting notch is much more pronounced for sources in front than for sources above.
 In addition, the path length difference changes with elevation angle, so the frequency of the notch moves with elevation.
-Although there are still disputes about what features are perceptually most important (for example, see Han), it is well established that the pinna provides the primary cues for elevation.
+Although there are still disputes about what features are perceptually most important, it is well established that the pinna provides the primary cues for elevation.

 When it comes to localizing a source, we are best at estimating azimuth, next best at estimating elevation, and worst at estimating range.
 In a similar fashion, the cues for azimuth are quite well understood, the cues for elevation are less well understood, and the cues for range are least well understood.
 The following cues for range are frequently mentioned: